py5coding/py5book/content/user_functions.md

 # TODO: insert example
 ```

+In addition to the above event functions, py5 also provides several keyboard-related properties for you to use.
+They are:

 * [](/reference/sketch_is_key_pressed) - The `is_key_pressed` variable stores whether or not a keyboard button is currently being pressed.
 * [](/reference/sketch_key) - The system variable `key` always contains the value of the most recent key on the keyboard that was used (either pressed or released).
 It will contain the constant `CODED` if it was a special key that can then be discriminated with `key_code`.
 * [](/reference/sketch_key_code) - The variable `key_code` is used to detect special keys such as the arrow keys (`UP`, `DOWN`, `LEFT`, and `RIGHT`) as well as `ALT`, `CONTROL`, and `SHIFT`.

+Between py5's keyboard event functions, the `Py5KeyEvent` object, and the above properties, there are many ways for you to code your Sketch to respond to keyboard inputs.

 ## Mouse Events